(a Thanksgiving message)

 What I’ve Learned from Clients

-- It all begins with the mission, so begin with the mission.
+- It all begins with the mission, so start with the mission.
 For one client, this means beginning each board meeting by reciting the mission statement.
 While this may not suit all organizations, try printing your mission statement at the top of board meeting agendas.
-This is a low key yet meaningful way to lead with the mission, keep it up front, and gently remind the board of directors what their deliberations are about.
+This is a low-key yet meaningful way to lead with the mission, keep it up front, and gently remind the board of directors what their deliberations are about.

-- Kudos to the organization that took a page in its annual report to look to the year ahead after sharing the successes of the prior year.
+- Kudos to the organization that took a page in its annual report to look to the year ahead after sharing the prior year’s successes.
 What a good idea to use a typically retrospective communication to captivate stakeholders with a sneak peek at what your organization is planning for the coming year.

-- Some clients have increased the time available at board meetings to engage in strategic and generative conversations by using a consent agenda – a single agenda item that includes routine items, such as prior meeting minutes, financials, and committee reports, and is voted on as a single item without discussion.
+- Some clients have increased the time available at board meetings to engage in strategic and generative conversations by using a consent agenda.
+This single agenda item includes routine items, such as prior meeting minutes, financials, and committee reports.
+It is voted on as a single item following questions but without item-by-item discussion.
 By trimming the time it takes to complete the board’s usual business, board members have the wherewithal to focus on substantive issues without feeling rushed and weary.

 - Change is a given.
 Almost every project includes some sort of modification or revision.
 With a new strategic plan come new and inspiring goals.
 An executive leadership transition brings new energy and vision.
 How leaders view and manage change can be transformative for an organization (or can hold them back).